Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/usage-guidelines.md

 #### ❌ **WRONG: Don't use magic numbers**
 Avoid using hardcoded numeric values for calculator types, transition types, or other constants.
 These magic numbers make the code difficult to maintain, prone to errors, and violate the principle of self-documenting code.

+### **5. GroupingId Usage**

+#### ✅ **CORRECT: Use groupingId for all grouping operations**
+The formatting system now uses `groupingId` as the primary criterion for grouping entities.
+This provides logical grouping based on content administrator intent rather than arbitrary entity type classifications.

+When working with grouping operations:
+- **Phase 3**: Use `groupingId` for within-level grouping
+- **Phase 4**: Use `groupingId` for transition detection
+- **Type System**: Ensure all relevant interfaces include the `groupingId` field
+- **Grouping Strategies**: Implement grouping logic based on `groupingId` values

+#### ❌ **WRONG: Don't use entity type-based grouping**
+Avoid using the old entity type and subtype-based grouping approach.
+This approach was replaced because it led to incorrect groupings and false transitions in complex feature scenarios.

+The new `groupingId` approach provides more accurate and logical grouping that better reflects the intended feature organization.

 ## 🔧 **Development Patterns**

 ### **1. Adding New Calculator Types**